Azure/Spark-Operationalization-On-Azure/README.md

 The private preview of Azure ML vNext, uses a Data Science VM (DSVM) as the getting started environment.
 Using the Azure ML Command Line Interface (CLI), you can deploy Spark ML models and pipelines that you create in a Jupyter Notebook written in PySpark.

 In this bug bash you deploy and run the web service locally on the DSVM.
-You then deploy and run the web service remotely on an ACS cluster.
+You then deploy and run an RRS web service remotely on an ACS cluster or a BES web service on an HDInsight cluster.

 ## Prerequisites